ConnieML/Connie-Webchat-Extension-Demo/README.md

 ### Populate `.env` Files

 There are two `.env` to populate; one at the root of the repository and one in the `./serverless` directory.
-We provide a handy `bootstrap` script to set up the environment variables required for you.
+We provide a handy `bootstrap.js` script to set up the environment variables required for you.
+It's located in /scripts directory.

 ```shell
 yarn bootstrap \